 At the present time, enterprises do not rely on the market to help them organize the production of goods in the most rational way.
-The market is the sanction of behavior rather than a precise technical guide for that behavior.
+The market is the sanction of behaviour rather than a precise technical guide for that behaviour.

 “So, let us imagine an industrialist who wants to manufacture, using bars of iron, the maximum number of cylindrical containers.
-If he were to seek the advice of an engineer, he could immediately calculate the ratio of Height/Diameter that would assure the best possible use of the metal: this ratio is equal to 1.103.
+If he were to seek the advice of an engineer, he could immediately calculate the ratio of height/diameter that would assure the best possible use of the metal: this ratio is equal to 1.103.
 Failing that, our industrialist will pick ratios at random.
 But if he has competitors, the enterprises that are least accurate in regard to the selection of the pertinent ratio will go out of business and, as a result, purely by trial and error, the manufacturers will be led to retain—without knowing why—production coefficients that approximate to 1.103.”
-(Albert Ducrocq, Le roman de la vie, Cybernétique et Univers II, Julliard, 1966)

 “Scientific” rationalization extends to the organization of production and distribution.
 Cybernetics gives the finishing touch to custom and common sense.